dmitryelj/RPi-P2000Receiver/README.md

-P2000 rtl-based receiver for the Raspberry Pi
+P2000 rtl-sdr based messages receiver.

 # Features

 - Standalone P2000 messages receiving (RTL-SDR compatible receiver required)

+- Cross-platform (can work on Windows, Linux and Mac)

-- Show messages on LCD or via webbrowser interface from any home device
+- Show messages on LCD or via web browser interface from any home device

 - Capcodes phonebook (note: user should fill capcodes.txt before using)